ranji26/Module-1/1A PYTHON BASICS-PRINTING MULTI-LINE STRING.md

 ## RESULT
-Thus the multiple line using triple quotes implemented successfully.
+Thus the given program implemented and executed successfully.